Viral Immunology

 Working closely with colleagues across the University of Glasgow and the wider UK academic and healthcare communities, we established that the Omicron variant had a phenotype that had changed fundamentally compared with all prior variants (Research briefing).
 The Omicron variants displayed reduced neutralisation by antibodies elicited by vaccination, while T cell responses were relatively preserved (Willett et al. 2022).
 Further, real-world vaccine effectiveness was partially restored by booster vaccination.
 Our study revealed that Omicron displayed distinct entry and fusion properties to preceding variants, entering cells via a TMPRSS2-independent, endosomal entry pathway (Willett et al. 2022).
 This fundamental change in the viral entry mechanism was not predicted by sequencing data; rather it was revealed by observations in cell culture experiments from several laboratories, including those at the CVR.
 This project was supported in part by HDR-UK, further details are available here.

-One of our primary SARS-CoV-2 research objectives is to elucidate the nature of the virus-host interaction; investigating the strength, specificity and duration of humoral immunity.
+One of our SARS-CoV-2 research objectives is to elucidate the nature of the virus-host interaction; investigating the strength, specificity and duration of humoral immunity.
 Working closely with colleagues at the University of Birmingham, we are currently investigating vaccine effectiveness in at-risk populations; including children (Dowell et al, 2022a & Dowell et al., 2022b), the elderly (Parry et al, 2022; Parry et al, 2023) and patients with chronic lymphocytic leukemia (Parry et al, 2022a & Parry et al, 2022b).
-These studies will inform future vaccine strategies for preventing SARS-CoV-2 infection and the development of COVID-19.
+In at-risk populations, the immune response to infection and vaccination may be weaker.
+As a result, people in this category may require multiple vaccinations to achieve the same level of immunity as the general population.

 Emerging morbilliviruses of wildlife and humans